Uc71/Chemotherapy-Drug-Trials/README.md

 I used .loc() to reduce my cleaned dataframe to only data for Capomulin, Ramicane, Infubinol, and Ceftamin, for only timepoints of value 45.
-Here is the df with only the 4 drugs of interest:
+Here is the df with only the 4 drugs of interest at timepoint=45:
 ![image](https://user-images.githubusercontent.com/73863977/119922270-7a422e80-bf3d-11eb-8dde-a5572b4b1d7c.png)